 You can get prescriptions filled and purchase over-the-counter (OTC) medications at the UB Student Health Pharmacy, and at nearby off-campus pharmacies.
 OTC medications are also available at numerous on-campus locations.

-Located in Michael Hall on UB’s South Campus, the UB Student Health Pharmacy offers:
+Located at 4350 Maple Road, the UB Student Health Pharmacy offers:

 The UB Student Health Pharmacy accepts the student health insurance plans offered through UB.